gradle/gradle/design-docs/unified-configuration-and-task-model.md

   - Attempt to use readable type that is not also writable produces error message explaining
 - Success
   - Subject is in writable state

-## Story: Configuration performed to “bridged” model element made in afterEvaluate() is visible to creation rule

-This story adds coverage to ensure that model rules are fired **AFTER** afterEvaluate().

-### Test Coverage

-1. Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()
-1. Task created during afterEvaluate() is visible to rule task `tasks` as input

 ## Story: Internal Gradle plugin defines lazily created task that is visible during configuration phase